vuestorefront/storefront-ui/apps/docs/components/components/dropdownmenu.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: A DropdownMenu is a component that can contain different types of content.
+It appears after the trigger (e.g. button).
 ---
 # DropdownMenu

-A DropdownMenu is a component that can contain different types of content.
-It appears after the trigger (e.g. button).
+{{ $frontmatter.description }}

 <Generate />